yasmine-mustafa-web/cv-website/README.md

-A CV website.
+# A CV website.

-Features:
+# Features:

-A photo for me.
+A picture of me.

-A brief information about me:my school and certificates
+A brief information about me:my school and certificates.

-shows 2 of my projects
+shows 2 of my projects .

-Tech stack:
+# Tech stack:

-HTML and CSS
+HTML and CSS.

-IT IS RESPONSIVE FOR ALL SCREENS
+IT IS RESPONSIVE FOR ALL SCREENS📲.